Next, choose a time

 Freezing tips:

 Label each package with the date and contents to keep track of your stock.
-Freezing is the perfect way to keep protein-rich ingredients on hand and make healthy eating simple.
+Freezing is the perfect way to keep protein ingredients on hand and make healthier eating simple.
 For more tips for freezing see here.

 01